jackocnr/intl-tel-input/README.md

 Type: `String` Default: `"polite"`
 Set the input's placeholder to an example number for the selected country, and update it if the country changes.
 You can specify the number type using the `placeholderNumberType` option.
 By default it is set to `"polite"`, which means it will only set the placeholder if the input doesn't already have one.
 You can also set it to `"aggressive"`, which will replace any existing placeholder, or `"off"`.
 Requires the `utilsScript` option.

+**countrySearch**
+Type: `Boolean` Default: `false`
+Add a search input to the top of the dropdown, so users can filter the displayed countries.

 **customContainer**
 Type: `String` Default: `""`
 Additional classes to add to the parent div.